-The TOE provides the Security Functions to counter the unauthorized access to protected assets such as the stored documents in the MFP, and to protect the communication data on the network.
+The TOE provides the security functions to counter the unauthorized access to protected assets such as the stored documents in the TOE, and to protect the communication data on the network.

-For each setting that is relevant to the above mentioned Security Functions, only administrator is permitted to set configurations in order to prevent the deactivation and unauthorized use of the Security Functions.
+For each setting that is relevant to the above security functions, only administrator is permitted to set configurations in order to prevent the deactivation and unauthorized use of the security functions.